 Lentils are known for their delicate and earthy taste, making them the first choice for various dishes.
 They’re budget-friendly, cook quickly, and require no soaking— you can easily mix lentils into curries, soups, stews, or sauces.

-Is Lentil Soup Healthy?
+Is Our Lentil Soup with Spinach and Sausage Healthy?

 In every 100 grams of lentils, you’ll get 352 calories, 10.7 grams of fiber, 24.63 grams of protein, and only 1.06 grams of total fat.